 A use case is an approach for finding, clarifying, and organizing system needs in systems analysis.
-A use case is a collection of conceivable sequences of interactions between systems and users in a specific setting, all of which are tied to a specific purpose.
+A use case is a collection of conceivable series of interactions between systems and users in a specific setting, all of which are tied to a specific purpose.
 The technique generates a document that details all of a user's steps in completing an activity.

-Simply explained, a use case is a description of all the ways a system can be "used" by an end-user.
+Simply put, a use case is a description of all the ways a system can be "used" by an end-user.
 These "uses" are similar to system requests, and use cases describe how the system responds to such requests.
 In other words, use cases define how a system interacts with its users.

-Enterprise SaaS businesses are constantly struggling to achieve customer success, as well as to stay in business with a positive ARR.
-And this won’t be possible till you make the entire business approach customer and use case centric.
+Enterprise SaaS businesses are constantly struggling to achieve customer success as well as to stay in business with a positive ARR.
+And this won't be possible till you make the entire business approach customer and use-case-centric.